istresearch/scrapy-cluster/docs/topics/kafkamonitor.rst

 - ``demo.crawled_firehouse`` - A firehose topic of all resulting crawls within the system.
 Any single page crawled by the Scrapy Cluster is guaranteed to come out this pipe.

-- ``demo.crawled_<appid>`` - A special topic created for unique applications.
+- ``demo.crawled_<appid>`` - A special topic created for unique applications that submit crawl requests.
 Any application can listen to their own specific crawl results by listening to the the topic created under the ``appid`` they used to submit the request.
-These topics a a subset of the crawl firehose data and only contain the results that are applicable to the application who submitted it.
+These topics are a subset of the crawl firehose data and only contain the results that are applicable to the application who submitted it.

+.. note:: For more information about the topics generated and used by the Redis Monitor, please see the :doc:`./redismonitor` documentation

 Example Crawl Requests: